varnishcache-friends/libvmod-utf8/README.md

 A Varnish 4.1 and 5.x VMOD for Unicode normalization, case-folding, and other operations for data in the UTF-8 encoding.

-For Varnish master refer to the devel branch.
+For Varnish 6.0 and master refer to the master and devel branches, respectively.

 ## Requirements